ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 # The plugin creates an array parent key
 # that stores the basename of the last element
-kdb getmeta user/tests/storage/array array
+kdb meta-get user/tests/storage/array array
 #> #1

 # Add an array that contains a single element
 kdb set user/tests/storage/map/#0
-kdb getmeta user/tests/storage/map array
+kdb meta-get user/tests/storage/map array
 #> #0

 # After we add `user/tests/storage/map/key`,
 # `user/tests/storage/map` is not an array any more.
-kdb set user/tests/storage/map/key three kdb getmeta user/tests/storage/map array
+kdb set user/tests/storage/map/key three kdb meta-get user/tests/storage/map array
 # RET: 1

 # Adding a another key that uses array syntax below
 # `user/tests/storage/map` does not change this.
-kdb set user/tests/storage/map/#1 four kdb getmeta user/tests/storage/map array
+kdb set user/tests/storage/map/#1 four kdb meta-get user/tests/storage/map array
 # RET: 1

 # If we remove the key `user/tests/storage/map/key`, then